oplS15projects/FP1/README.md

 Write what you did!
 Remember that this report must include:

 * a narrative of what you did
-* the code that you wrote
 * output from your code demonstrating what it produced
-* any diagrams or figures explaining your work

 The narrative itself should be no longer than 350 words.
 Yes, you can add more files and link or refer to them.
 This is github, handling files is awesome and easy!

-Ask questions publicly in the Piazza group.

 ### How to Do and Submit this assignment